DIVERSITY & INCLUSION

 Over 350 members of the PS 39 community came together on a gorgeous Saturday, September 15 to welcome our children back to school and celebrate our families and our cultural diversity with favorite foods.
 Read more...

 The Book of the Month program

-This months theme is Immigration / Migration.
+This September we are kicking off the school year with books themed on multiculturalism - be on the lookout soon for discussion questions!
 The books can be bought from our Amazon Wish list.
 Also, remember to use the P.S.
 39 Amazon Smile link* for all your amazon purchases!

 Community Events & Activities

 Managing Racial Stress, Guidance for Parents Webinar - Tuesday, September 25th 8:30pm

 Real Talk: School Integration in New York City - Tuesday, October 16th 6:30-8:30pm

 0920/: De Blasio Acts on School Integration but Others Lead Charge

 09/16: White People are Still Raised to be Racially Illiterate